 – Include: Make the voices of the least visible among us be heard

-– Dialogue: Create dialogues and community-led analysis
+– Dialogue: Create dialogues and community-led actions and analysis

-– Ownership: Take control of the narratives
+– Ownership: Take control of the narratives and identify solutions

 It is all about giving people trust and encouragement and use their mistakes and their knowledge as learning and empowering tools.
 We promote experiential learning, constructive criticism and positive discussions.